chanakya-vc/BBB-Gsoctry/Drivers/Readme.md

   2)After compiling the module,load it using insmod ./Hellodrivertry1.ko

-  3)Check for the kernel alert using demsg

-  4)To unoad the module use rmmod Hellodrivertry1
+  3)To unoad the module use rmmod Hellodrivertry1

-  5)Again check for the kernel alert by using demsg
+  5)Check for the kernel alert by using dmesg